 Going from 2 to 3: Having A Baby After Twins

 When you have twins, people often assume that’s it.
-“One (pregnancy) and done” was a phrase strangers loved to shout at us while ogling my twins from across the aisle.
+“One (pregnancy) and done” was a phrase strangers loved to shout at us.
+Often while ogling my twins from across the aisle.

 It also seems to be far more common with twin families that the twins are the youngest or only children.
-Few endeavor to roll the dice on another child after twins, especially knowing there’s a chance of having another set.
+Few endeavor to roll the dice on another child after twins.
+Or even, another set.
 I seem to be an anomaly.
 Statistically, I had about a 1 in 12 chance of having twins again.
 I wanted to take that chance.
 I was happy to have another child, or two, if that was the outcome.

 For me, the gift of another child was everything I had hoped for.
 I will forever advocate that, from my experience, raising a newborn singleton with twin toddlers is 1000% easier than raising just newborn twins.
 No competition.
-Twins is one of the greatest gifts I never had dreamed I would be blessed with- but the first year was a struggle.
+Twins is one of the greatest gifts I never had dreamed I would be blessed with.
+Even if the first year was a struggle.

-Postpartum Depression: I experienced postpartum depression after the birth of my twins.
+I experienced postpartum depression after the birth of my twins.
 Grief, hormones, and sleep deprivation, all while caring for two tiny babies, was a bittersweet experience.
-Having been familiar with the experience, I was better prepared to anticipate and navigate potential postpartum depression in my third pregnancy.
+Having been through it once, I moved through it with greater foresight.
+I anticipate what might come, and the potential for postpartum depression in my third pregnancy.
 Thankfully, I did not have any here.

 The Physical Toll: Caring for You When You’re The Caregiver

-Parenting babies while Pregnant: This last pregnancy took the biggest toll on me.
-Not only were all my pregnancies stacked back-to-back, leaving my body little time to recover, but this time I was also juggling a physically demanding job and caring for two toddlers while pregnant.
-I had to balance being physically present for hyperactive little ones who still expected to be lifted, carried, and chased around at the park.
+This last pregnancy took the biggest toll on me.
+Stacking pregnancies back-to-back left my body barely any recovery time.
+Now I was also juggling a physically demanding job and caring for two toddlers while pregnant.
+I had to balance being physically present for hyperactive little ones.
+Toddlers who still expected to be lifted, carried, and chased around at the park.
 I was often running at max exhaustion.
 On the plus side, I did pass out quickly when my head hits the pillow.

 Strategies for Surviving 3 under 2 years